jucordero/agrifood_consultation_calculator/README.md

 ## The FixOurFood agrifood Calculator

-The FixOurFood agrifood Calculator is an interactive graphical user interface (GUI) that allows users to estimate the impacts of a range food system interventions in several categories, including farming practices, consumption patterns, land use and innovation.
+The FixOurFood Future Food Calculator is an interactive graphical user interface (GUI) that allows users to estimate the impacts of a range food system interventions in several categories, including farming practices, consumption patterns, land use and innovation.